jamesdonoh/data-mining/report.md

 abstract: |
   This is the abstract.

-  Exercise choices: classification and text mining.
+  Exercise choices: classification and clustering
 ---

 # Data Set

-The data set chosen for the report is an archive of tweets from the period X.
+The open data set used in this report is the 2016 release of Road Safety Data [@dft], which gives "the circumstances of personal injury road accidents ... the types (including Make and Model) of vehicles involved and the consequential casualties".
+The data is published annually on the [data.gov.uk](data.gov.uk) website under a licence that permits non-commercial exploitation [@tna].

 ## Description